Meteor-Community-Packages/Meteor-CollectionFS/README.md

 want to convert to another content type or change the filename.
 You can do all of this by defining a `beforeSave` method.

-A `beforeSave` method can be defined for any copy.
+A `beforeSave` method can be defined for any store.
 It does not receive any arguments, but its context is the
 `FS.File` being saved, which you can alter as necessary.